TOPLLab/topllab.github.io/warduino/docs/examples/blink.md

 ```
 :::

-The example uses a config file to specify the number of the digital pin to which the LED is connected.
-The contents of the file looks as follows:
+The contents of the config file looks as follows:

 ::: code-group
 ```ts [AS]